 Māori buried people of high status close to settlements, then disinterred the bones and placed them in secret locations.
 Burial sites were tapu (sacred).
-These practices changed in the late 19th century and European-style urupā or cemeteries developed near marae.
+These practices changed in the late 19th century, when European-style urupā or cemeteries developed near marae.

 Early European burials

 Sealers and whalers buried their dead at sea or around early whaling stations.
-One of the earliest European cemeteries is at Peraki, a whaling station founded by George Hempleman in 1837.
+One of the earliest European cemeteries is at Peraki, a Banks Peninsula whaling station founded by George Hempleman in 1837.